yfjd01/ElectiveNotes/chap7.md

 A term is distributed, in a categorical statement, if that statement says something about everything that is in the category that the term refers to.

 Rulese of Categorial Syllogism

+#3/15/2017

+1.
+= Any law that **degrades personality** is unjust
+= All segregation **distorts the soul + damages the personality** Therefore, all segregation statues is unjust

+2.
+All people who can... quilts is a princes..
+She is someone who can ... quilts
+Therefore, shes a princess

+3
+= (No person who believes that only matter exists is someone who..... soul) = All materialists are people that believe that only matter exists Therefore, no materialist sis someone who believse in the soul

+= All things that exists are made of batter
+= no soul is made out of matter
+Therefore, no soul is a thing that exists

+Side note

+All arguments can have implicit parts
+(all syllogisms can have implict parts)

+4.
+= All things that thinks exists
+= I think
+Therefore, I exists

+5
+= All people who accept a pardon
+= Nixon accepted the pardon
+THerefore nixon is guilty

+6
+= No crook buys peat moss
+= the lady buys peat moss
+Therefore, the lady is not a crook

+Enthymeme
+sorites

+9
+All lions are big cats
+= All big cats are preadtors
+= All lions are big cats
+Therefore 	**=all lions are preadators**
+			=all preadtors are carnivoers
+			Therefore all lions are carnivoers

+Is actually 2 sloyogisms